eyalbenda/liftoveR/README.md

-# liftoveR:  Lift over regions from one genome build to another by realignment
+# liftoveR:  liftover regions from one genome build to another by realignment

 ## Outline

 Everyone who has worked with genomic data knows the frustration of working with different builds, and trying to fit everything together.
 To help with this, I wrote the package *liftoveR*.
 The package is highly versatile, and useful for any organism.
-All you need are the coordinates of your variants, the source genome, and the target you want to lift over onto.
+All you need are the coordinates of your variants, the source genome, and the target you want to liftover onto.
 The package is made possible by the R community, and specifically packages for alignment of short reads from the *Bioconductor* repository (see next section for installation instructions).

 ## Installation